 Health Considerations of Light Bulbs:

-We haven't covered the fullness of spectrum in light, but suffice it to say: if you want a light bulb most similar to natural, you don't want one with unnaturally peaking wavelengths!
+We haven't covered the fullness of spectrum in light, but suffice it to say: if you want a light bulb most similar to natural light, you don't want one with unnaturally peaking wavelengths!

 Blue Light + Timing of light